YasmineMakhlouf/SkinCare/README.md

 # Skincare Backend

-The **Skincare Backend** is a RESTful API built with Node.js, Express, Sequelize, and MySQL.
+The **Skincare Backend** is a RESTFUL API built with Node.js, Express, Sequelize, and MySQL.
 It supports user management, service listings, appointment bookings, payments, and review functionalities.
 This backend powers a modern skincare platform, handling all data processing and business logic behind the scenes.

 ---